jlblatt/Hollowbot/README.md

 /r/hollowbot is its testing sub.

-Hollowbot is currently in ALPHA.
+Hollowbot is currently in BETA.

 # Quickstart